ishantheperson/Treasure-Game/README.md

 ==================

-This is a stupid game I made where two people can control "dragons" (blobs) to get "treasure" (the other blob).
+Two people can control "dragons" (blobs) to get "treasure" (the other blob).

-== Buzzword Technologies Used
+Buzzword Technologies Used

  - HTML5
  - jQuery